 There is nothing better than freshly baked, soft, buttery, and extra flaky dinner rolls, especially when they are gluten-free.
 These Gluten-Free Dinner Rolls are so good that they will outshine any main dish!

-Why you will love them:
+❤️ Why you will love these dinner rolls

-- Flaky on the top and extra soft in the center
+- Flaky on the top and extra soft in the center.

 - Yeast.
 If you use active or instant yeast you can add it directly to the dry ingredients.
 If you use fresh yeast, you will need to activate it in warm water with sugar.